samuelgaudreau/formation-front-end-2/README.md

     /* add listener on the click event of the paperColorPicker to change the paper color */

-    /* add listener on the click event of the calendar in order to animate the natural page change */
+    /* BONUS : add listener on the click event of the calendar in order to animate the natural page change */
 </script>
 ```

 2- À l'aide de variables CSS, modifier les deux couleurs dans les différents event listener.

+Bonus : animer le calendrier lorsqu'on clique dessus pour qu'il disparaisse de manière "naturelle".